LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/GwenaelleWain/weekly_reports.md

 #### What would you like to work on next week?

-* Récupérer les données de logbook contenant les informations sur les prises.
-Reprendre les analyses en utilisant ces données.
+* RÃ©cupÃ©rer les donnÃ©es de logbook contenant les informations sur les prises.
+Reprendre les analyses en utilisant ces donnÃ©es.

-#### Where do you need help from Daniel, LoreleÃ¯ or others?
+#### Where do you need help from Daniel, LoreleÃƒÂ¯ or others?

 *